DW1209/Accelerating-K-Means-Clustering-with-Parallel-Implementation/README.md

-  -f --filename <FILENAME>      <FILENAME> in the inputs directory -t --threads  <THREADS>       specify the number of omp threads, default 4 --                            sperate the arguments for kmeans and for the command cmd                           only "serial", "omp", and "mpi" are available
+  -f --filename <FILENAME>      <FILENAME> in the inputs directory -t --threads  <THREADS>       specify the number of omp threads, default 4 --                            sperate the arguments for kmeans and for the command cmd                           only "serial", "omp", "mpi", and "hybrid" are available
 ```

 - **draw.py**: default CLUSTERS = 3, FILENAME = 'data.txt'